 Formative years were in South Africa, having been raised and educated there.
 Subsequently, an almost equal time in the United Kingdom.
-A cross cultural peoples’ person and an articulate lateral thinker – retired from corporate hustle and bustle in international banking, commodity trading and the consulting world.
-Consultancies are still undertaken.
+A cross cultural peoples’ person and an articulate lateral thinker – enjoyed the corporate hustle and bustle in international banking, commodity trading and the consulting world.
+Consultancies are still undertaken and non-executive directorships.

 Early sporting endeavours culminated in representing South Africa in cycling, and being awarded Springbok colours.
 Nowadays, when in England, he is more likely to be spotted chasing a ball on the tranquil croquet lawns, or cycling around Richmond Park, possibly musing: It’s like a meditation, Zen like; the crossing of the cables reminds me of inner and outer consciousness, and the feminine within – the man that returns is different from the one that went out.